mile-adders/wheel-me-up/README.md

 ```

 ---------------------------------
-### Installing
+### Installation
-After Cloning the repo and knowing the Prerequisites that are necessary, downloading the prerequisites is a **MUST!!**

-you need to make sure that there is a package.json file (Because i might not push it to the repo)
+After cloning the repo and knowing the pre-requisites, downloading the prerequisites is a **MUST!!** You need to make sure that there is a `package.json` file (because it might not be push to the repo)

-a package.json file needs to be present.

-when located
+if located,

 ```
 ls